vietnguyenhoangw/odoo_map_widget_3in1/README.md

 ## Usage Example

 1. Add 2 fields are lat and long (following bellow example are main_latitude and main_longitude).
 2. Create <widget> tag and add properties for this widget (Properties Detail).
-In below example we have props map_id, name, style, origin_lat and origin_long
+In below example we have props map_id, name, style, origin_lat and origin_long.

 <b>:triangular_flag_on_post:Noticed: </b> We need to define the field with lat and long first, then put the lat and long into map widget with the same name value.

 <img src="https://user-images.githubusercontent.com/43869718/233136024-f7c30b54-451d-4878-a9ce-32835bd835d3.png" width="600" title="usage-example">